praetoriandroid/RFDuinoTest/README.md

 Compiles fine on Ubuntu 13.10.

-Requirements, gradle:

-    sudo add-apt-repository ppa:cwchien/gradle
-    sudo apt-cache search gradle
-    sudo aptitude install gradle-1.10

-Do not download the 1.11 one, it fails on my system.
-Also do not use the default one from Canonical.
-I don't even know how old that one is.

 Update Android if necessary.
 I adjusted the gradle.build file here to use Android 4.4 (version 19) as is the target in the Manifest.

     cd /opt/android-sdk-linux/tools